zonemaster/zonemaster/docs/internal-documentation/functional-tests/Behavior-TP/behavior04.md

 (https://github.com/mat813/ZoneCheck/blob/master/etc/zonecheck/afnic.profile).

 ### Results

-The CLI seems to have taken into account of this functionality even though as of not we do not have different profiles to test.
+The Zonemaster-CLI has integrated this functionality even though as of not we do not have different profiles to test.